 Michel Goulet, Quebec artist and sculptor born in 1944, lives and works in Montreal.
 In the Canadian cultural milieu, he is considered one of the outstanding sculptors of his generation.
 His works can be found in many important public and private collections, and in 2004, they were the subject of a large retrospective exhibition at the Musée d'art contemporain de Montréal.
+He also presented a major exhibition at the CIAC in 1997.

 Numerous prizes also highlight his significant contribution to scenography.
 In 1993, he created his first work at the invitation of Denis Marleau of Théâtre UBU.
 Since then, he has conceived of many major set designs for theatre and opera with Marleau.
 He has also worked with directors Lorraine Pintal (Chants Libres, Théâtre du Nouveau Monde) and Gilles Maheu (Carbone 14).